 📊 7.
 Not Diversifying

-- Spread across different sectors (tech, healthcare, consumer goods, etc.)
+- Spread across sectors — tech, healthcare, consumer goods, etc.

-Don’t put more than 5–10% of your portfolio in one investment.
+Rule of thumb: No more than 5–10% of your portfolio in a single investment.

 😨 8.
 Letting Emotions Take Over

-As Warren Buffett famously said, “Be fearful when others are greedy, and greedy when others are fearful.”
+As Buffett says: “Be fearful when others are greedy, and greedy when others are fearful.”
+Classic, but solid advice.

 🧠 How to Avoid These Common Investing Mistakes